 Teachfloor allows to design curriculum courses, booking live-streaming lessons, upload pre-recorded videos or textual content.
 It is also possible to create a hybrid course, with some lessons in live conferencing and other pre-recorded, reducing the instructors’ workload.

-Students’ payments can be easily processed, the course price can be established, and there is the possibility to create coupon codes and overall manage the enrolment process very easy.
+Students’ payments can be easily processed, the course price can be established, and there is the possibility to create coupon codes and overall manage the enrolment process very easily.

 Teachfloor is integrated with both Stripe, to manage online payments and with Zoom for video conferencing, but other platforms such as Google Meet and Gotomeeting can be used.